sensimevanidus/repl/README.md

 # repl

-A library that allows to implement a very basic REPL written in go.
+A library that allows you to implement a very basic REPL written in go.

 ## Example Usage